Covid-19 escalation and disciplinary framework for students

 - Referred to University by Police for actions breaching the Covid-19 regulations.

-Authorised officers can enforce sanctions from level 1 and 2, plus one or more of the following:
+Authorised officers can enforce sanctions from previous categories plus one or more of the following:

 - Sanction decided by Director of Student Discipline and Resolution of up to £800

 - Referral to a Student Discipline Committee Hearing by correspondence who may apply any sanction available to them from a fine through to Temporary Withdrawal minimum 2 weeks up to a term.

 - Referral to a full Student Discipline Committee who may apply any of the sanctions available to them from a fine through to Temporary or Permanent Withdrawal

 Significant Breach of Regulation or Law